 Teaching your child the value of setting goals takes confidence, and it needs to come from you.
 We often share the importance of creating objectives and working together as a team, but here’s something we like working on with the kids: setting family goals.

-Our children are getting a better understanding of the world around them.
+Our children are getting older and have a better understanding of the world around them.
 It’s a critical time in their lives to learn things we didn’t know at their age.

-With a curious six-year-old who has been asking questions about religion and life in general, we knew it was time to focus on other important topics.
-These conversations will help build his future and his way of thinking.
+With a curious school grader who has been asking questions about life in general, we knew it was time to focus on other important topics.
+Conversations about planning ahead will help build his future and his way of thinking.

-As parents of multiple children, setting family goals will be a great tradition for us to continue as the years go by.
-Also, focusing on tasks they can accomplish to help reach their dream is valuable at any age.
+As parents of multiple children, setting family goals has become a favorite yearly tradition for us.
+Also, focusing on tasks the kids can accomplish on their own to help reach their dream is valuable at any age.